slidoapp/prompterator/README.md

 receive one raw model-generated text at a time and should output its postprocessed version.
 Both the raw and the postprocessed text are kept and saved.

+### Reusing labels for repeatedly encountered examples

+While iterating your prompt on a dataset, you may find yourself annotating a model output that you already annotated in an earlier round.
+You can choose to automatically reuse such previously assigned labels by toggling "reuse past labels".
+To speed up your annotation process even more, you can toggle "skip past label rows" so that you only go through the rows for which no previously assigned label was found.

+How this feature works:
+- Existing labels are searched for in the current list of files in the sidebar, where a match requires both the `response` and all the input columns' values to match.
+- If multiple different labels are found for a given input+output combination (a sign of inconsistent past annotation work), the most recent label is re-used.

 ## Paper

 You can find more information on Prompterator in the associated paper: https://aclanthology.org/2023.emnlp-demo.43/